Become a Certified Life Coach

 A certification process requires a coach to take considerable time and effort to meet the criteria, demonstrating a commitment to client care and professional development.
 Although certification cannot eliminate bad practices entirely, having an effective guideline of the Code of Ethics and Best Coaching Practice encourages standards of excellence.

 The majority of our students and coaches tell us that this is an increasingly important factor in their decision when hiring an external coach and an increasing number of professional coaches are becoming certified.
 However, it is your choice as to whether you pursue certification.

 Although graduating from a certified program does not guarantee jobs or licensure, it may facilitate such achievement.
 It reflects the quality by which a coaching education provider or a training program conducts its business.
 It speaks to a sense of public trust, as well as to professional quality.

-As a coach: Certification provides a forum in which educators and practitioners of coaching can exchange ideas on future needs of the profession and ways in which to best address these needs in professional education and training.
+Certification provides a forum in which educators and practitioners of coaching can exchange ideas on the future needs of the profession and ways in which to best address these needs in professional education and training.

 Our Credentialed Practitioner of Coaching, Credentialed Advanced Practitioner of Coaching, and Credentialed Master Practitioner of Coaching courses are recognised by the International Coach Guild.

 The International Coach Guild is the only industry recognition body that will unite the highest coaching training providers in Australia and Asia, ensuring quality standards for training providers and for the training program that it recognises.

 By aligning yourself and your chosen coaching school with the standards of ICG, you stand with the only representative body that assures you the ultimate coaching education through benchmarks and assessments in alignment with Coaching Core Competencies.